pleasewaitnow/modfiy-images/README.md

 And connect the vendor autoloder in IDE settings to unit test in settings > framework testing

+This was all powered by PHP, Laravel, Docker and Imagick.

 That is all.
 Bye.

 ## License